 Definitely.
 As compared to other tailors in their price range, Meiko Tailor doesn’t possess the swankiest storefront, or the strongest social media presence.
 Instead, what they have going for them is Uncle Chung’s experience and expertise – craftsmanship is their raison d’etre.
 With their in-house production capabilities, as well as Uncle Chung personally overseeing the measurement and fitting process for most customers, Meiko Tailor has one of the highest standards of consistency that I’ve seen thus far.
 In fact, whilst I was there, I saw a customer who brought in a suit he had done with Meiko Tailor 9 years ago to get altered – that to me, was a testament that their suits lasts.
 With Adele bringing a modern sense of style to her father’s business, I think Meiko Tailor presents a great blend of style and substance.

 Next Sunday, I’ll be showing you guys how the fit and craftsmanship of the suit and shirt turned out, so stay tuned!
-For those interested in commissioning a suit from Meiko Tailor, the price for a fully canvassed (all their suits are fully canvassed) 2 piece suit starts from $990.
-Shirts start from $150 each, while pants start at $250.
-Usual lead time for suits are 1-2 weeks, typically with 2 fittings.
-For readers, Meiko Tailor is giving away a free travel shirt bag for your first custom-made shirt order (minimum spending of SGD159) with them – simply flash this post to enjoy the free travel shirt bag!
-If you need a well-crafted bespoke suit on a tight timeline, I highly suggest checking Meiko Tailor out!
+For those interested in commissioning a suit from Meiko Tailor, the price for a fully canvassed (all their suits are fully canvassed) 2 piece suit starts from $1290.
+Shirts start at $150 each, while pants start at $250.
+The usual lead time for suits is 2-4 weeks, typically with 2 fittings.
+Readers get to enjoy a complimentary set of cufflinks and tie with every purchase of a 2-piece suit – simply flash this post to enjoy the free accessories.

 P.S Do check out the new “Discounts!” page for exclusive discounts for Wahsoshiok readers!
 More brands will be added very soon – stay tuned!